KotaHemanthUC/awesome-behavioral-interviews/README.md

 <details>
 <summary><b>Describe a situation where you had to deal with a difficult customer.</b></summary>
 <summary><b>Tell me about a time when you had to balance the needs of the customer with the needs of the business.
 What did you do?
 What was the result?</b></summary>

+- To generic and can defend by confidentiality.

+- Trust
+- Fit for all
+- Success usecase to other developers

 <ul>
     <li>
         <b>Situation: </b>In my role as a software developer at a CISCO, we once had a legacy japanese client who was particularly challenging.
 They were unhappy with the initial version of a custom software tool we developed for them, claiming it didn't meet their expectations despite their requirements being met according to the project brief.